kodluyoruz-react-bootcamp/odev-4-realtime-colors-app-ozanorkun/README.md

 ### Technologies and Platforms

+* React.js
 * Context API
+* Node.js
 * Socket.io
-* React.js
 * Redis
 * Heroku
 * Netlify

 Back-end is located on **Heroku**, front-end is on **Netlify**.
 With **Redis**, past messages, usernames and chat page theme color are stored.

-The number of active users in real time is displayed on the top left.
+The number of active users is displayed in real time at the top left.

-When the theme color is changed from the top right, all users receive this change.
+When the theme color is changed from the top right, all users get this change.

 It has automatic **Scroll to Bottom** feature.